RMS Albania: Cunard Line ownership

 On 2 May 1911, the Albania pioneered Cunard's new route and on 16 May, she was followed by Ausonia and Ascania on 23 May.
 Albania became the first Cunard Line vessel to sail the St. Lawrence River to Montreal, which became a familiar destination for the company.
 When the St. Lawrence River was closed due to sea ice during the winter months, the western terminus of the route was changed to Portland, Maine.
 Within six months of her purchase, the Albania was determined to be a losing proposition for the company and she was listed for sale.

 Bank Line ownership

-On 12 June 1912 she was purchased by the Bank Line of Glasgow for £20,000 and she was renamed the Poleric.
+On 12 June 1912 she was purchased by the Bank Line of Glasgow for £20,000 and she was renamed Poleric.
 She remained in service with the Bank Line until 1929 and she was scrapped in 1930.